dwavesystems/dwave-ocean-sdk/glossary.rst

             \begin{equation}
           		\text{E}_{qubo}(a_i, b_{i,j}; q_i) = \sum_{i} a_i q_i + \sum_{i<j} b_{i,j} q_i q_j.
             \end{equation}

+      Sampler
+         Samplers are processes that sample from low energy states of a problem's objective function, which is a mathematical expression of the energy of a system.

       SAPI
          Solver API used by clients to communicate with a :term:`solver`.